luaguides

 Sandboxing Lua for Safe Execution

 Lua gives you a completely open global table by default.
 Any chunk you load can call os.execute(), read files through io.*, introspect the host application, and do almost anything a process can do.
 There is no built-in sandbox.
-If you’re evaluating untrusted Lua code, isolation is your job — and getting it wrong has real consequences.
+When sandboxing Lua, the responsibility for isolation falls entirely on you — and getting it wrong has real consequences.

 This guide covers the pure-Lua sandboxing primitives available to you: restricted load() environments, metatable-based access controls, and execution limits via debug.sethook.
 It assumes you have a working Lua 5.3 (or 5.1) installation.